 - Working in smaller groups.

-- Trained teachers.
-An awareness of dyslexic difficulties.
+- Trained teachers with an awareness of dyslexic difficulties.

 - Grades that show individual improvement.